 Other countries or airlines could be satisfied with a certificate or letter from your doctor, as long as it contains all the essential information.

 Most have welcomed the idea as the best way to kick-start travel again.

-Greece and Israel already have digital vaccine certificates in place and Greece and Cyprus plan to admit those from Israel with COVID green certificates.
-Greece also has plans to allow Brits in this summer, either using a negative COVID-19 test or proof of a vaccination.
+Greece and Israel already have digital vaccine certificates in place and Greece and Cyprus plan to admit those from Israel with Covid green certificates.

-Whilst Spain, Denmark, Estonia, Sweden, Poland, Portugal, Slovakia and Czechia have talked about developing them.
-Whilst countries may be considering it, it doesn’t mean they plan to make the vaccine a requirement for travel, however.
+Whilst countries may be considering vaccine passports, it doesn’t mean they plan to make the vaccine a requirement for travel, however.

-But critics argue that a health passport will infringe civil liberties and restrict those who have refused a vaccine.
+Critics argue that a health passport will infringe on civil liberties and restrict those who have refused a vaccine.
 Other have voiced concerns around data privacy and the protection of travellers’ personal information.
 A petition urging the government not to roll out the scheme has attracted more than 86,000 signatures.

 While the UK government has suggested the passport would not be mandatory, other countries could still decide to make it an entry requirement – restricting travel to those deemed a transmission risk.

 However, the UK could be at an advantage as it races ahead of mainland Europe – and most of the world – with its vaccine rollout.